ro-rh/boilerplate-tests/README.md

-# postbuild Ansible Role
+# README for: Project A

 ## About
+> Notes:
-> Note: This role currently ONLY supports RHEL9
+> This role currently ONLY supports RHEL9
+> Used to support Project B
+> Was converted from Puppet to Ansible

+This code is used for doing very complicated things, such as solving a Rubik's cube.
+It is important to have the following background information about why the code is needed for the project.
+Project 2 is scheduled to play Tetris on Mondays, if the Rubik's cube isn't completed, the Tetris will fail.

 | Info | About |